 Carex praegracilis is distinguished from other sedges by the combination of: not clump-forming, colony forming from stout (2 to 4mm diameter), dark brown to blackish rhizomes, widest leaves 3mm wide or less, 5 to 15 spikes congested or somewhat separated at the tip of the stem, spikes with staminate flowers at the tip (androgynous) but often dioecious, stamens with a minute tuft of hair at the anther tips, perigynia 2.6 to 4mm long, brownish-black at maturity.
-Most similar is Carex duriuscula, which has slender rhizomes (less than 2mm diameter) with irregularly spaced shoots or clumps of shoots, stems entirely smooth not rough above, widest leaves 1.5mm or less, anther tips smooth or warty but not hairy, is usually less than 12 inches tall, and primarily found in dry prairies and rock outcrops.
+Most similar is Carex duriuscula, which has slender rhizomes (less than 2mm diameter) with irregularly spaced shoots or clumps of shoots, stems entirely smooth not rough above, widest leaves 1.5mm or less, anther tips smooth or warty but not hairy, stems usually less than 8 inches tall, and primarily found in dry prairies and rock outcrops.
 Other species with a somewhat similar inflorescence are Carex sartwellii and Carex siccata, both of which are also rhizomatous but with leaf sheaths that extend above the leaf base, C. sartwelli further distinguished by its veiny, green sheath fronts and C. siccata with light brown rhizomes.
 Members of the Heleoglochin section also have similar inflorescences, but are densely clump-forming, the tip of the sheath extends well above the leaf base, and sheath fronts are dotted or solid copper colored.

 Please visit our sponsors